 mashed potato cakes (add bacon), fruit, sautéed spinach (reserve a portion for stuffed shells)

-chicken stir fry (1.5 cup leftover chicken, broccoli, onions, carrots) and rice
+chicken stir fry (1.5 cup leftover chicken, sub broccoli, onions, carrots for snap peas) and rice

 spinach stuffed shells, roasted broccoli

 shredded pork sandwiches with leftover pork, sweet potato fries